7frank/ai-ui-playground/src/content/docs/ai/LLM/gpt.md

 ---
-title: GPT2
+title: Generative Pretrained Transformer (GPT)

-description: overview of an LLM shown  with GPT2
+description: Overview of an LLM shown  with GPT2
 ---

 GPT-2, developed by OpenAI, is a transformer-based model with a specific architecture.
 While I can't provide the exact number of parameters for each layer without directly inspecting the model's configuration, I can give you a general breakdown based on its typical architecture.
 The total number of parameters in a GPT-2 model depends on its specific variant (like GPT-2 Small, Medium, Large, or XL).